owasp-amass/amass/doc/scripting.md

 ### `scrape` Function

 The `scrape` function performs HTTP(s) client requests for Amass data source scripts.
-The function returns a boolean value indicating the success of the client request.
 The body of the response is automatically checked for subdomain names that are in scope of the enumeration process.
+The function returns a boolean value indicating the success of the client request, and it also returns `false` if no subdomain was found in the body.
 The function accepts an options table that can include the fields shown below.

 ```lua
 function vertical(ctx, domain)